jameshibbard/blog/_posts/2025-01-19-fixing-cinnamon-gjs-critical-errors-in-linux-mint-after-upgrade.md

 );
 ```

 You can edit the file in an editor of your choice.
-I used Sublime text, but in the worst case, nano would also suffice.
+I used Sublime Text, but in the worst case, nano would also suffice.

 ```bash
 sudo nano /usr/share/cinnamon/js/ui/workspaceOsd.js